JanMosigItemis/fluffyj/README.md

 This kind of thing is usually a smell and only valid in a few situations.
 Please be careful when doing so as clients are usually not aware of checked exceptions that come out of methods that do not declare them.

 # Exceptions
-The package `de.itemis.mosig.fluffyj.exceptions` contains code that deals with Throwables.
+The package `de.itemis.fluffyj.exceptions` contains code that deals with Throwables.

 ## ImplementationProblemException
 `ImplementationProblemException` may be used to indicate a mistake in the implementation, e. g. a missing default branch in a switch statement.
 Developers tend to throw a RuntimeException in such a case. `ImplementationProblemException` aims at providing a consistent more precise default way to handle these kind of things, e. g.